 - Section – on the American Discovery Trail a Section is a continuous section of the trail within a state, some states have more than one section, Colorado and Ohio have three each, the northern route, the southern route and the shared part of the route in each state.
 There are currently 20 Sections on the American Discovery Trail.

-- Segment – Each Section consists of multiple Segments, a Segment usually travels between significant locations, cities, or geographically significant points, etc. Some Segments are ‘alternate’ segments which provide a route avoiding some obstacle to a type of travel.
+- Segment – Each Section consists of multiple Segments, a Segment usually travels between significant locations, cities, or geographically significant points, etc. Some Segments are ‘alternate’ segments which provide a route avoiding an obstacle to a type of travel.
 Bicycle routes for instance avoid places where bicycles are not allowed or where it would be impractical to ride.
-The new database will add more kinds of alternates, for example ‘scenic’, ‘historic’, and eventually Segments submitted by users, things like ‘favorite hikes off the American Discovery Trail’.
+The new database will add more kinds of alternates, for example ‘scenic’, ‘historic’, and eventually Segments submitted by users, things like ‘Favorite hikes off the American Discovery Trail’.
 There are currently 154 segments on the American Discovery Trail.

 - Waypoint – each Segment consists of multiple Waypoints, a waypoint is a significant point on the trail, though the significance can vary greatly from the St Louis Arch to a cairn on a mountain!
 (The latter may be more important when you are trying to find your way over a mountain in the clouds…) Waypoints are intended to help navigate and also provide information about their location, they are represented in the GPX as real GPS waypoints, each waypoint is also listed in the Turn By Turn documents (TBT).
 There are currently 4,200 waypoints on the American Discovery Trail.